 As part of the grant agreement, you will receive an information and resource pack.
 This will help you gain knowledge on the topic chosen to help your group successfully implement your plan.
 The health protection team at Coventry City Council will also be available for support and any queries.

-Applications are no longer accepted as all available funding has been allocated.
+Please note that applications are now closed, as all available funding has now been fully allocated.

 Health Protection Community Grant team